Welcome to CHPW Virtual Care: The doctor will see you now, really!

-CHPW Virtual Care doctors can prescribe medications if they think it’s necessary.
-Prescriptions are sent electronically or by phone to the network pharmacy of your choice.
-The medicines can be also be delivered to you by mail if your pharmacy provides mail-order service for CHNW members.
+Virtual Care doctors can prescribe medications if they think it’s necessary.
+If your plan has a prescription drug benefit, check plan details to see your level of coverage and any copays.
+Prescriptions are sent electronically or by phone to the pharmacy of your choice.
+The medicines can be also be delivered to you by mail if the pharmacy provides mail-order service for CHNW Cascade Select members.

-Getting the most out of your Virtual Care visit
+Getting the most out of your CHPW Virtual Care

-Virtual care is making it possible for doctors to provide important care outside the four walls of the doctor’s office.
+CHPW Virtual Care is making it possible for doctors to provide important care outside the four walls of the doctor’s office.

-Here are five tips for making your telemedicine visit a good one:Talk to your provider about virtual care.
+Here are five tips for making your virtual care visit a good one:Talk to your provider about virtual care.